Rita Ora: 2012–2013: Musical breakthrough and Ora

-2014–2016: Split from Roc Nation and other projects
+2014–2016: Split from Roc Nation and films

 In 2014, she had two top-five UK singles; the song "I Will Never Let You Down" which debuted at number one, and she featured on Iggy Azalea's "Black Widow" which peaked at number four in the UK, and the latter became Ora's first top ten song on the US Billboard Hot 100 chart, peaking at number three.
+The song was initially written as a last-minute addition to Katy Perry's fourth studio album, Prism (2013), but the composition finalized only after the album's release.
+The music video for the song was directed by Director X and inspired by Quentin Tarantino's epic martial arts films Kill Bill and Kill Bill 2.
+Actors Michael Madsen, Paul Sorvino, and rapper T.I. also appear in the video.
+It remains Ora's highest debut on Billboard Top 100 and the most viewed music video of hers with over 690 million views.
 On 14 December 2014, Ora performed at the 2014 telecast of Christmas in Washington, filmed at the National Building Museum.
 In February 2015, Ora featured on Charli XCX song, "Doing It", which debuted at number eight in the UK.
-On 22 February 2015, at the 87th Academy Awards, she performed the song "Grateful", which appears in Gina Prince-Bythewood's film, Beyond the Lights (2014).
+In April 2014, Ora appeared alongside Korean popstar, Hyuna, in an episode of Funny or Die called "Girl, You Better Walk".